aiven/aiven-docs/docs/platform/concepts/application-users.md

 Try to create a different application user for each tool or application.
-For example, if you have an application that needs to connect to services in one of your projects and you are using using Terraform in the same project, create two application users.
+For example, if you have an application that needs to connect to services in one of your projects and you are using Terraform in the same project, create two application users.
 Use the description field for each user to clearly indicate what it's used for.

 This helps you manage the lifecycle of the users and ensure the access permissions are